NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

 Ansaid comes in tablet form.

-Rare but serious side effects listed for Ansaid include stroke, heart attack, and gastrointestinal bleeding.
+Rare but serious side effects listed for Ansaid include stroke, heart attack, liver toxicity, fetal birth defects, worsening asthma, serious skin reactions, and gastrointestinal bleeding.

 For more details about this treatment, visit: